-Where an envelope treated plywood panel is cut on Site 100 mm or more from an edge of a sheet, the cut area shall be treated with one of the Main Roads registered products (refer Clause 5) and applied as per the manufacturer's requirements.
-The applied product shall be completely dry before incorporation into the noise barrier works.
+Where an envelope treated plywood panel is cut on Site 100 mm or more from an edge of a sheet, the cut area shall be treated with one of the Transport and Main Roads registered products (refer Clause 5) Hold Point 4 and applied as per the manufacturer's requirements.
+The applied product shall be completely dry before incorporation into the noise fence works.

-Alternatively, the cut plywood panels shall be retreated in accordance with Clause 7.5.7.
+Alternatively, the cut plywood panels shall be retreated in accordance with Clause 7.5.5.

-Products used for the treatment of cut plywood shall be Main Roads registered products (refer Clause 5).
+Products used for the treatment of cut plywood shall be Transport and Main Roads registered products (refer Clause 5).
 Hold Point 4 Plywood panels in contact with the ground shall be veneer treated and thus the cut plywood does not have to be retreated.
 Plywood panels off the ground shall be treated with a product registered for preservative treatment of cut plywood off the ground.